ryk122/OtegaruT_scripts/README.md

 # OtegaruT_scripts
-only part of "OtegaruT" scripts
+Only part of "OtegaruT" scripts

 # What's this
 The scripts in this repository are part of "OtegaruT" scripts.